FreeRTOS/coreMQTT/README.md

 ### Existing Documentation

-For pre-generated documentation, please see the documentation linked in the above repositories:
+For pre-generated documentation, please see the documentation linked in the locations below:

 | Location |
 | :-: |